 This recipe makes one serving, but can be doubled to serve two.

-To make this recipe dairy-free, use canned coconut milk (shake first before opening) instead of whole milk.
+To make this recipe dairy-free, use canned coconut milk (shake first before opening) or cashew milk instead of whole milk.
 Coconut cream (skimmed from the top of the coconut milk, don’t shake the can) can be used instead of heavy cream.